 What is a Sanitary Valve?

-A sanitary valve also referred to as a hygienic valve, is designed and constructed in such a way to minimize the potential for bacteria to be harbored within the valve that may lead to product contamination.
+A sanitary valve also referred to as a hygienic valve, is designed and constructed in such a way as to minimize the potential for bacteria to be harbored within the valve that may lead to product contamination.
 Its design and materials of construction can be easily cleaned, whether manually by hand or while installed in the process line.

 What is an Industrial Valve?